gjbex/Fortran-MOOC/docs/interfaces.md

 Interface blocks serve a number of purposes in Fortran.
 In general, they provide the compiler with information about procedures.
-Interface blocks contain the signature of procedures, i.e., their name and the type of arguments, and for return type for functions.
+Interface blocks contain the signature of procedures, i.e., their name and the type of arguments, and the return type for functions.

 ## procedures as arguments of procedures